 "I'm new, not oblivious."
 Olivia says, then swallow the remnants of chewed up apple.

 Kyle scoffs leaning forward putting his elbows on the table, his hands moving together holding them in front of his face.
 "Okay, I can accept that."
 His head nodding in agreement.
-"What I can't accept is you sitting back here at the lower table.
+"What I can't accept is you sitting back here at the loser table.
 Definitely does not suit you."
 Kyle's eyes looking up into hers as she looked up from her tray.

 Kyle kept quiet for a moment.
 Olivia was right, he didn't know her.
 The only thing he knew was her name, but nothing else.
 Not her favorite color, movie, song, or favorite place to eat.
 He knew absolutely nothing about her, but that's what made her seem interesting to him.
 Not knowing Olivia made him want to know her.
 He knew everyone else in this school, just not her.